narajaon/onestatus/README.md

 you can notice that our json file has these types
 - tmux option: an option that will be sent to tmux, you can learn more about them in `man tmux`
 - tmux color: can be any color forma supported by tmux (ex: #ffd167)
-- onestatus' builtin function: they begin by `s:` like `s:getfilename`
+- onestatus' builtin function: they begin by `s:` like `s:getFileName`

 and has this form
 ```